bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">amount (optional)</div>

-[Double](#double) The value of the adjustment by the bulk pricing rule. format: double
+Double: The value of the adjustment by the bulk pricing rule. format: double

 </div>